Do Blog Comment Links Help SEO?

 The more people comment on your blog, the higher the chances for you to set yourself as an influencer and expert in your niche.
 Allowing other people to provide their opinions around your content is a great way to grow your website's authority.

 There is no better way to build brand awareness for your website.
 Yes, you can spend money on Facebook or Adwords ads to introduce your brand to the market.
 However, in the long run, it is not as sustainable as having free promotion by allowing people to comment on your blog.

 # Increases Search Engine Rankings

 Higher user engagement, more comprehensive content, improved brand awareness will work together to boost your search engine rankings.

 Commenting On Other People's Blogs

-Although the majority of the blog comments links are nofollow links and don’t pass link juice, they are still links.
-It will bring authority and definitely referral traffic to your website if used smartly.
+Although the majority of the blog comments links are nofollow links and don't pass link juice, they are still links.
+It will improve site authority, and definitely bring referral traffic if used smartly.